The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - This technique requires two buckets of water, one hot and one cold, for rinsing.
 Add a bit of spot remover like Easy Out to the hot water.
 Add several washcloths to soak in hot water.

-- He should not get wet, and you should be able to reach his skin.
+- He should not get wet, and you should be able to reach their skin.
 When that cloth is cool and/or dirty, toss it in the cold water to rinse it out.
 Lather, rinse, and repeat until your horse is clean.
-Cover him with a cooler as you work.
+Cover them with a cooler as you work.
 This allows any dampness to dry warmly.

 Hot water kettles are the BEST to have in the cross ties.
 Grooming in cold weather will never be easier!